Porini-Education/SQL_Code_Tips-and-Examples/Examples/Query/ImportAzureBlobCsv.md

 # Inport CSV files from Azure Container in a SQL Database

-This Techniques coukd be used both on premise and azure
+This Techniques could be used both on premise and azure

 ``` SQL
 use test